 The carrying amounts of cash equivalents, prepaid and other assets, accounts payable and accrued liabilities are considered to be representative of their respective fair values because of the short-term nature of those instruments.
-Based on the borrowing rates currently available to the Company for loans with similar terms, which is considered a Level 2 input, the Company believes that the fair value of its commercial bank debt and convertible promissory notes approximate their carrying values.
-Investment securities and preferred stock warrant liabilities are recorded at fair value.
-As of March 31, 2015, the Company held no investment securities.
+Based on the borrowing rates currently available to us for loans with similar terms, which is considered a Level 2 input, we believe that the fair value of our commercial bank debt approximate their carrying values.
+Investment securities are recorded at fair value.